AllyJT/AllyJT/README.md

 Final-year Computer & Software Engineering student at the University of Melbourne (graduating mid-2026), passionate about building data systems, machine learning pipelines, and full-stack applications.

 🌴 What I'm currently making

 Currently building a Cascade playing agent using Minimax search!
+A horror game that we can't pinpoint the type of yet

 🚀 About Me

-I enjoy working across the full development lifecycle — from designing ETL pipelines and training ML models to shipping web applications in Agile teams.
+I enjoy working across the full development lifecycle, from designing ETL pipelines and training ML models to shipping web applications in Agile teams.
 I've had hands-on experience processing tens of millions of records, building predictive systems, and collaborating with engineers and non-technical stakeholders alike.
 When I'm not coding, I volunteer as a Student Rep for COMP30024 (AI) and mentor first-year students transitioning into university life.

+I also love drawing and designing so if you have any game in the making, can I join?

 🛠️ My Tech Stack